Some hearing aid optional features improve your ability to hear in specific situations:

 When looking for a hearing aid, explore your options to understand what type of hearing aid will work best for you.
 Also:

 - Seek a referral to a reputable audiologist.
 If you don't know a good audiologist, ask your doctor for a referral.
-An audiologist will assess your hearing and help you choose the most appropriate aid and adjust the device to meet your needs.
+An audiologist will assess your hearing and help you choose the most appropriate hearing aid and adjust the device to meet your needs.
 You may get best results with two hearing aids.

 - Ask about a trial period.
 You can usually get a hearing aid with a trial period.
 It may take you a while to get used to the device and decide if it's right for you.
-Have the seller put in writing the cost of a trial, whether this amount is credited toward the final cost of the hearing aid, and how much is refundable if you return the hearing aid during the trial period.
+Have the dispenser put in writing the cost of a trial, whether this amount is credited toward the final cost of the hearing aid, and how much is refundable if you return the hearing aid during the trial period.

 - Think about future needs.
 Ask whether the hearing aid you've chosen is capable of increased power so that it will still be useful if your hearing loss gets worse.

 - Check for a warranty.
 Make sure the hearing aid includes a warranty that covers parts and labor for a specified period.
+Some offices may include office visits or professional services in the warranty.

-Breaking in your hearing aid
+Getting used to your hearing aid

 Getting used to a hearing aid takes time.
 You'll likely notice your listening skills improve gradually as you become accustomed to amplification.
 Even your own voice sounds different when you wear a hearing aid.